in

 https://www.youtube.com/watch?v=F_VsAvS1kuo&ab_channel=CityGirlsVEVO

-The Miami duo of Yung Miami and JT made rap fans take notice in 2018 with their song “Act Up.”
+The Miami duo of Yung Miami and made rap fans take notice in 2018 with their song “Act Up.”
 After JT had to do a short prison term for identity theft, the two reunited in 2020 with their album City on Lock.

 Lil Kim